JacekWozniak12/JacekWozniak12.github.io/like.md

 ### Movies and TV series
 I prefer short forms, but sometimes I can watch longer, episodic forms.
 I prefer war movies, historical drama, or just creations that are more grounded in reality or esthetically pleasing.
 Doesn't matter if it is animation or not.
 #### War Movies
 I'm big fan of *Dirty Dozen*, *Dunkirk* and *Saving Private Ryan*, even knowing that less or more they aren't fully sticking to historical realms.
-Besides that I will recommend movies like *Where Iron Crosses Grow*, *Stalingrad (1993)* and *Zulu*.
+Besides that I will recommend movies like *Where the Iron Crosses Grow*, *Stalingrad (1993)* and *Zulu*.
 #### Drama and others...
 My favorites here are *Whiplash*, *Grand Budapest Hotel*, *Eternal Sunshine of The Spotless Mind*.
 #### ...as for the series